ideonate/cdsdashboards/docs/chapters/troubleshooting.rst

 If you don't remove nb_conda_kernels then each conda env will appear twice.

-If you must keep auto-discovery of new environments, it is recommended to also manually register each env (ipykernel install) that may be used for Voila Dashboards, perhaps with slightly different names to the auto-discovered equivalents.
+If you must keep auto-discovery of new environments, it is recommended to also manually register each env (ipykernel install) that may be used for Voilà Dashboards, perhaps with slightly different names to the auto-discovered equivalents.

 Problems after upgrading